I’m a Top

 Tops are at risk for HIV and other sexually transmitted infections such as gonorrhea and syphilis.

 For HIV-negative tops, HIV could be passed from the cells in the lining of the bottom’s anus through the head of the penis, or sensitive cells in the foreskin.
-Tops are at a greater risk if the bottom is HIV positive and not on treatment (possibly because he is unaware of his HIV status), in which case he may have a very high viral load, making him more infectious.
+Tops are at a greater risk if the bottom is HIV positive and not on treatment (possibly because he is unaware of his HIV status), in which case he may have a very high viral load, making it more likely for him to pass on the virus.
 Having an STI can also make both tops and bottoms more likely to pick up or pass on HIV.

 Both negative and positive tops have to watch out for gonorrhea, syphilis and other STIs.